BenMiller0/cse15l-lab-reports/Lab-Report4.md

 ## Step 4
 ![code](step4.jpg)
 <br>
-Typed out ssh command from memory as I have to use it alot to login to ieng5.
+Typed out ```ssh cs15lfa23gq@ieng6.ucsd.edu``` from memory.
 Was able to not have to type in my password because of my key setup.

 ## Step 5
 ![code](step5.jpg)